The pressure to drop it — worked.

 It argued that putting consumers first for the right of competitive choice prioritizes a healthier consumer environment and that too-rigid mortgage standards can work against the nature of a capitalist-based economy.

-Why drop the stress test now??
+Why drop this stress test requirement now?

 The government body, OSFI, is not about borrower's rights.
 It exists solely to protect Canada's banking infrastructure (considered the 'safest' globally) and rarely yields to political pressure.